garcias/build-gamess/README.md

 # `build-gamess`

-- build the General Atomic and Molecular Electronic Structure System (GAMESS) on Ubuntu for simple, single-core runs
+Build the General Atomic and Molecular Electronic Structure System (GAMESS) on Ubuntu for simple, single-core runs

 ## Quick start